-Table 3 shows child care usage patterns of mothers by employment status.
-These data indicate that there is a nonnegligible number of women who do not work but use child care.
+The data on child care usage patterns of mothers by employment status indicate that there is a nonnegligible number of women who do not work but use child care.
 There is greater use of informal child care by women working full-time than by women working part-time.
 This could be due to the fact than women working full time need additional time relative to the formal child care hours.

-The fact that the use public and private child care is relatively low (in comparison to U.S. figures, for example) indicates the potential impact of the constraints presented by the high degree of rationing in access to public child care and the limited supply of both public and private child care slots.
+The fact that the use of public and private child care is relatively low (in comparison to U.S. figures, for example) indicates the potential impact of the constraints presented by the high degree of rationing in access to public child care and the limited supply of both public and private child care slots.
 While the situation regarding private child care has changed somewhat during the intervening ten years, it remains true that there is an underprovision of formal child care services in general.
+Column 2 of Table A.1 shows the proportion of applications to child care which were accepted.
+It shows that the "rationing" concerns about 1/4-1/3 of children: the proportion is higher in the southern regions where child care availability is lower.

 We use a bivariate probit model to jointly estimate the probability of working and using child care.
-Given previous results (Colombino and Del Boca (1990) that have shown a very low responsiveness of hours of work to all measured variables (given the prevalence of full time jobs in the labor market), we use participation instead of hours.
+Given previous results (Heckman 1993) that have shown a very low responsiveness of hours of work to all measured variables (given the prevalence of full time jobs in the labor market), we use participation instead of hours.
 The dependent variables are whether the wife is working at the time of the interview and whether or not and the household uses formal child care.